ruslanmv/watsonx-inference-matcher-beeai/README.md

 This project implements a robust **WatsonX Iterative Inference Matcher** using the **BeeAI framework**, enhanced with:

-- Multi-step agent generation through iterative LLM inference
+- Multi-step agent generation via iterative LLM inference
 - Automatic evaluation and comparison logic
 - Error recovery and auto-retry using WatsonX AI Debugger
-- Streamlit-based frontend wizard for guided agent creation
+- A Streamlit-based frontend wizard for guided agent creation

 It is designed to **generalize agent generation** across diverse infrastructure templates and supports automated testing, correction, and optimization of code via AI feedback loops.

 ## ⚙️ Features